 You should inform your study advisor of your study delay as soon as possible and within three months.
 You should also inform your study advisor of your study delay if you expect to fall behind with your studies in the near future.
 Your study advisor can be found through your faculty’s Student Information Point.

 After informing your study advisor, you need to take a few steps.
+Be sure to start the process as early as possible.
 This process is in OSIRIS and you will receive notification emails when you need to take action.
 At the end of your studies you can request the financial support via OSIRIS.